A Zero Trust Approach to Meet Today’s Network Security Demands

 All user traffic and communications, even after a user is authenticated, are encrypted.
 Encryption prevents cyber criminals from intercepting or viewing sensitive data like login credentials, files, and communications in transit.

-So, when evaluating a ZTNA vs. a VPN model for your security needs, the latter works as a network gatekeeper, while ZTNA provides users with only access to allowed specific applications.
+So, when evaluating a ZTNA vs. a VPN model for your security needs, the latter works as a network gatekeeper, while ZTNA provides users with access to only specific applications.
 Additionally, ZTNA security follows the user and their device, enabling internal access anywhere; VPN restricts use to specific pre-approved devices or locations.

 Evolving from VPN to a More Secure ZTNA Model

 The Zero Trust security framework makes no assumptions.
-There is no inherent trust and it requires strong, regular authentication for both devices and users.
-With ZTNA, no user or network is to be deemed trustworthy and no prior usage indicates trustworthiness.
+There is no inherent trust, and it requires strong, regular authentication for both devices and users.
+With ZTNA, no user or network is to be deemed trustworthy, and no prior usage indicates trustworthiness.
 Every attempt for access is evaluated fresh.
-Therefore, organizations benefit from both a better remote access solution and a consistent policy for controlled access to services, applications and data both on and off the network.
+Therefore, organizations benefit from both a better remote access solution and a consistent policy for controlled access to services, applications, and data both on and off the network.

-• Web Filtering and SaaS Control.
-Relating to the above point, organizations are looking for off-network web filtering, which provides web security and content filtering.
+- Web Filtering and SaaS Control: Relating to the above point, organizations are looking for off-network web filtering, which provides web security and content filtering.
 A ZTNA solution combined with the right firewall solution can provide granular application traffic control and botnet protection, including SaaS and web-based applications.

-• Automation and Orchestration.
-Organizations are seeking more automation and orchestration to streamline security processes and reduce manual intervention.
+- Automation and Orchestration: Organizations are seeking more automation and orchestration to streamline security processes and reduce manual intervention.
 Some ZTNA solutions automate the provisioning and de-provisioning of access rights, real-time threat response, and policy enforcement.

-• Convergence with Secure Access Service Edge (SASE).
-Network security services and wide-area networking (WAN) capabilities are converging, with ZTNA becoming a key component of the Secure Access Service Edge (SASE) framework.
+- Convergence with Secure Access Service Edge (SASE): Network security services and wide-area networking (WAN) capabilities are converging, with ZTNA becoming a key component of the Secure Access Service Edge (SASE) framework.

 The Business Benefits of ZTNA